Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 Grab a bunch of post-it notes and have students write positive phrases or short kindness quotes on them.
 They can leave them in student and staff bathrooms as a fun and uplifting surprise.

-Here are some ideas for your positive notes:
+Here are some affirmations and kindness quotes for your positive notes:

 • You are amazing just the way you are.